 UDig: Why UDig?
 What made us the right decision for you?

 MC: I have always enjoyed working for smaller companies because you can be involved in many aspects of the organization.
-My background has provided me with experience in many different areas of the business, and I love that I get to use all of that here and continue to learn and experience new thingsThe entire UDig team has been very welcoming from the startOne thing I noticed in my first conversation with Andy was his focus on continuous improvement of the organization and the culture, which I think is exactly what you want in a CEO – someone who is constantly pushing the organization forward and pushing you to be better while also giving us the autonomy to build and lead the office in our own way.
+My background has provided me with experience in many different areas of the business, and I love that I get to use all of that here and continue to learn and experience new things.
+One thing I noticed in my first conversation with Andy that continues to be true was his focus on continuous improvement of the organization and the culture.
+I think that is exactly what you want in a CEO – someone who is constantly pushing the organization forward and pushing you to be better.

 UDig: What are your aspirations for the Nashville office?

 MC: I want to help people build careers.
 I love the idea that every person we hire has the potential to be a leader in this office.
-I have had so many people throughout my career cheer me on and givme opportunities to grow, and I am excited to pay that forward.
+I have had so many people throughout my career cheer me on and give me opportunities to grow, and I am excited to pay that forward.
 I want us to be trusted and known for delivering high-quality, innovative solutions for our clients.
 I look forward to the day when we have so many clients and consultants that we can justify another office and further expand our Southeastern presence, giving our team even more opportunities to grow.

-UDig: What does Do What You Dig mean to you?
+UDig: What does “Do What You Dig” mean to you?

 MC: If everyone enjoys the work they do, we are all better off.
 When you are passionate about what you do, you will do a better job.
-We care about our people and their careers, which creates a better product for our clients
+We care about our people and their careers, which creates a better product for our clients.

 UDig: What is your favorite procrastination tool?